ichordev/bindbc-sdl/README.md

 When linking with the shared (or import) libraries, there is a runtime dependency on the shared library just as there is when using the dynamic bindings.
 The difference is that the shared libraries are no longer loaded manually&mdash;loading is handled automatically by the system when the program is launched.
 Attempting to call `loadSDL` with the static bindings enabled will result in a compilation error.

 Static linking requires the SDL development packages be installed on your system.
-The [SDL download page](https://www.libsdl.org/download-2.0.php) provides development packages for Windows and macOS.
+The [SDL releases page](https://github.com/libsdl-org/SDL/releases) provides development packages for Windows and macOS.
 You can also install them via your system's package manager.
-For example, on Debian-based Linux distributions `sudo apt install libsdl2-dev` will install both the development and runtime packages.
+For example, on Debian-based Linux distributions `sudo apt install libsdl3-dev` will install both the development and runtime packages.

 When linking with the static libraries, there is no runtime dependency on SDL.
 The SDL homepage does not distribute pre-compiled static libraries.
 If you decide to obtain static libraries from another source (usually by compiling them yourself) you will also need to ensure that you link with all of SDL's link-time dependencies (such as the OpenGL library and system API libraries).